Pastor Arnold W. Weckeman September 2018 (Updated 4/11/2022)

 2 “If ye have heard of the dispensation of the grace of God which is given me to you-ward…”

-3 “How that by revelation he [Christ] made known unto ME the mystery…” Paul was chosen by God to be the custodian of the mystery known as the “dispensation of the grace of God.”
+3 “How that by revelation he [Christ] made known unto ME the mystery…” [Emphasis mine].
+God chose Paul to be the custodian of the mystery known as the “dispensation of the grace of God.”
 (Not a mystery in the sense of being mysterious but rather something not previously revealed).

 The “Mystery” revealed to the Apostle Paul.

 The “mystery of Christ” mentioned (Eph.
 3:4); the revolutionary truths concerning the “body of Christ” (the Church) were exclusively revealed to Paul through God’s direct revelation… NOT from those who were apostles before him “But I certify you, brethren, the gospel which was preached of me is not after man.
 For I neither received it of man, neither was I taught it, but by the revelation of Jesus Christ” (Gal.1:11-12).

 “And I went up by revelation, and communicated unto them [the apostles in Jerusalem] that gospel which I preach among the Gentiles, but privately to them which were of reputation, lest by any means I should run, or had run, in vain.”
 (Gal.2:2) “But contrariwise, when they saw that the gospel of the uncircumcision was committed unto me, as the gospel of the circumcision was unto Peter; (For he that wrought effectually in Peter to the apostleship of the circumcision, the same was mighty in me toward the Gentiles…” (Gal.2:7-8).
 Cf. (Rom.
 2:16 “my gospel” also Rom.15:16 “That I [Paul] should be THE minister [not a minister] to the Gentiles, ministering the GOSPEL OF GOD…” [Emphasis mine].